2023 North Dakota State Bison softball team

-The 2023 North Dakota State Bison softball team is an American college softball team that represents North Dakota State University during the 2023 NCAA Division I softball season.
-The Bison are led by Darren Mueller in his twenty-second season, and play their home games at Tharaldson Park.
-They compete in the Summit League.
+The 2023 North Dakota State Bison softball team was an American college softball team that represented North Dakota State University during the 2023 NCAA Division I softball season.
+The Bison were led by Darren Mueller in his twenty-second season, and played their home games at Tharaldson Park.
+They competed in the Summit League.

+The Bison finished the regular season in third place in the conference and claimed the three seed in the 2023 Summit League softball tournament.
+NDSU beat Kansas City on day 1, but lost to Omaha and South Dakota State on day 2 to be eliminated before the semifinals for the third year in a row.

-Previous Season
+Previous season

 The Bison finished the 2022 season with a 30-23 record, and a 10-8 record in Summit League play.
 NDSU played in the Summit League tournament as the 3rd seed.
 They defeated North Dakota and Omaha, before falling to South Dakota State and then Omaha in the elimination game to end their season in the semifinals.